-The most common idea associated with international trade is to find profitable products to import from China and make your profit selling at home.
+The most common idea associated with international trade is to find profitable products to import goods from China and make your profit selling at home.
 Load up a container, hand it over to your freight forwarder and sell on Amazon or Ebay.
 There are many individuals who have setup companies and are successfully importing from China wholesale and making a good profit.

 There’s obviously nothing at all wrong with this business model but I’m suggesting now that you start thinking about disrupting this trend and turn it around by exporting luxury products to China.
 My prediction is that this will be where the biggest profits will come from over the next 20 years and in this blog, I’ll explain why.

 Everyone is looking for cheap goods with high profit margins to import from China.
 The problem in today’s environment is that selling Chinese goods of low quality, cheap products has become a false economy and consumers are now wise to this.
 Over the years many consumers have bought cheap products, imported from a cheap Chinese supplier, only to find they break or fail quickly and have to be replaced with a better quality product further down the line.
 In China, it’s the same thinking and the population is now starting to look to order high end, quality products coupled with excellent customer service and fast delivery.

 Now is the time to change your thinking and turn from importing from China to UK and instead think about China trade deals but exporting to China and the massive market that there is.